Chaos Can Be Positive

 “Chaos is more freedom; in fact, total freedom.
 But no meaning.
 I want to be free to act, and I also want my actions to mean something.”
 Audrey Niffenegger

 I was raised in a home where order and control were paramount to our existence.
-Chaos represents there is a problem or something is wrong.
+Chaos represents a problem or something wrong.
 My life experiences have proved that chaos can sometimes be “good”, even life-changing.
 I think about backpacking across the USA without a destination or course.
 The lack of order or plan t made it so alive and inspiring.
 I think about the relationships that have ended or needed to be reconfigured and the chaos that facilitated those shifts.
 The Berlin Wall comes to mind.
 The sixties and the social unrest pushed our nation to look at life and people differently.
 The Internet!

 Chaos is what we make it.
 Chaos Is Good News